Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Image by Sven Bontenbal (Semuliki National Park Collection - www.observation.org)

-A distinctly Afrotropical genus containing 28 species, with one species B. aurata also found in the Oriental region.
-Eight of Uganda's 14 species have been recorded at Semuliki, with B. sudanensis an addition to the published checklist.
-This is not so unusual as this species is recorded both within the Ituri Forest and the DRC Semliki Valley.
+Genus Belenois.
+A predominantly Afrotropical genus containing 28 species, with one species Belenois aurata also being found in the Oriental region.
+Nine of Uganda's 14 species have been recorded at Semuliki, with Belenois sudanensis and B. subeida additions to the published species list.

 Belenois sudanensis (male, upper and underside)